d2l-ai/d2l-en/chapter_introduction/index.md

 computational power was scarce.
 Second, datasets were relatively small.
-In fact, Fisher's Iris dataset from 1932 was a popular tool for testing the efficacy of algorithms.
+In fact, Fisher's Iris dataset from 1932 was still a popular tool for testing the efficacy of algorithms.
-The MNIST dataset with its 60000 handwritten digits was considered huge.
+The MNIST dataset with its 60,000 handwritten digits was considered huge.

 Given the scarcity of data and computation, strong statistical tools such as kernel methods,